 - Press release: UK raises the bar for transparency in the extractive industries

 - Read more about the UK’s agenda for the G8 summit: increasing trade, fairer taxes and greater transparency

 - Follow the Twitter channel for the UK Presidency @G8 or follow #G8UK

 - Read more about the UK’s G8 Presidency

 Published: 23 May 2013

-From: Department for Business, Innovation & Skills Department for International Development Prime Minister's Office, 10 Downing Street The Rt Hon Dr Vince Cable The Rt Hon David Cameron MP The Rt Hon Justine Greening MP Jo Swinson
+From: Department for Business, Innovation & Skills Department for International Development Prime Minister's Office, 10 Downing Street The Rt Hon Dr Vince Cable The Rt Hon David Cameron The Rt Hon Justine Greening Jo Swinson

 Part of: Afghanistan Botswana Canada Democratic Republic of Congo France Germany Ghana Italy Japan Kenya Mongolia Mozambique Namibia Nigeria Russia South Africa Tanzania UK Representation to the EU USA Liberia Guinea Central African Republic UK Presidency of G8 2013